ybycode/phoenix-docker-env/README.md

 ## Configuration

-1. Edit one of the existing environment configuration files in `config`, or create a new one having `env-` as prefix, and `.sh` as extension (like `env-prod.sh`).
+1. By default, the existing environments are "dev" and "prod".
-2. Create the file `config/env.txt` to indicate the name of the environment to use.
+   Write the name of the environment you want to use in `config/env.txt`:

-   For example, if you want to use the environment variables defined in `config/env-prod.sh`, write `prod` in `config/env.txt`.
+    ```
+    echo dev > config/env.txt
+    ```

+2. For each exising environment, edit `config/env-XXX.sh` and `docker-compose-XXX.yml` to your liking.

+To create another environment, say, "test":

+- create the file `config/env-test.sh`,
+- create the file `docker-compose-test.sh`.

 ## Build the images

-    $ ./scripts/build.sh
+    $ ./scripts/compose-build.sh

 ## Create a new phoenix project

 Create a new phoenix project if needed:

-    $ ./scripts/run-cmd.sh mix phoenix.new . --app appName
+    $ ./scripts/compose-run-cmd.sh mix phoenix.new . --app appName

 ## Run the phoenix server and postgresql

-Run `scripts/run.sh` to start the database and the server.
+Run `scripts/compose-up.sh` to start the database and the server.